Arizona Consumer Fraud Act

 The Arizona Consumer Fraud Act (ACFA) is a package of Arizona state laws that give protections to consumers in almost any kind of transaction related to the sale or advertisement of merchandise.
 Both the state and a private citizen may bring action under the act, however a private citizen's lawsuit must be brought within one year from the date of the claim.

 Powers and protections given by the ACFA

 The ACFA gives consumers in Arizona recourse in the event of fraudulent marketing and sales.
 A brochure released by the State of Arizona Financing Fraud Division states:

 Merchants who willfully violate the ACFA may be required to pay up to $10,000 per violation.

 It also gives broad powers to the Attorney General to investigate fraud already committed or about to be.
-For instance, Consumer Protection Law Developments states that the Attorney General has the power to "issue subpeonas, administer oaths or affirmations, and conduct hearings in order to carry out his duties under the ACFA."
+For instance, Consumer Protection Law Developments states that the Attorney General has the power to "issue subpoenas, administer oaths or affirmations, and conduct hearings in order to carry out his duties under the ACFA."